FiorinMiguel/bayesian-inference/messages-rates-project/README.md

-# Bayesian Modeling of Message Rates
+# Bayesian Modeling of Message Rates: Gamma–Poisson model

 This project estimates the average number of messages per hour using **Bayesian inference** with a Gamma–Poisson model.
 The context and data come from Exercises 5.5, 5.6, and 5.7.1 of *Bayes Rules!* (Johnson et al., 2022).